-We generate revenue from sales of our products, license agreements, and government grants.
-Our products consist of instruments and consumables, including IFCs, assays, and other reagents, related to our systems.
-Product revenue includes services for instrument installation, training, and customer support services.
+We generate revenue from sales of our products, services, license agreements, and government grants.
+Our products consist of instruments and consumables, including IFCs, assays, and other reagents.
+Our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation, and training.